-Before scheduling face-to-face caregiver interviews with any potential applicants, do some initial telephone screening to ensure the person is appropriate for the position.
+Before scheduling face-to-face or virtual caregiver interview with any potential applicants, do some initial screening to ensure the person is appropriate for the caregiver position.

-Over the phone, describe the job in detail, stating specific expectations, as well as time of day needed, hours and offered wage, flat rate or salary.
+In your email template a reiteration of the description of the job position is a good idea.
+You can state specific expectations, as well as time of day needed, hours and offered wage, flat rate or salary.

 Caregiver interview questions

 Preview of the interview questionnaire that you can customize to each applicant.
-Available for purchase in the ‘Hire a private caregiver templates’ (link below)
+Available for purchase in the ‘Hire a private caregiver kit’ (link below)

 - Why are you in this line of work?

 - What kind of special training, if any, have you had?